 The day the couple came to visit our church must have been the shortest service in the history of the Birmingham First Church of the Nazarene.
 Few amens were chanted by the regular voices.
 There were no extra alter calls in the service.
 There were no extra songs sung.

 And that was that, the couple came and we were officially integrated.
 They were shown in and they sat at rear seats in the middle pews.
 My grandmother was whispering for me to turn around and face front in my seat — 2nd row from the front.
 (I was wanting to walk to the piano one day and play the hymnal for offering so I liked to sit up front.
 I did play eventually.
 I stopped too soon and they had to walk the rest of the pews with dead silence.
-I was beet red in the face, of the not right in the head for weeks.
+I was beet red in the face, of the not right in the head for weeks.)

 The couple left, and since all folks were told to stay in their seats as part of the pre-plan, no one moved, it was Brother J that walked them out and Brother H was following down the other aisle.
 My feet were dancing around the floor like they had jumping beans chomping at the bit to take off and see the folks before they left.
-She had a lovely fur stole and her wonderful pale beige hat matched the color of her wrap.
+The lady had a lovely fur stole and her wonderful pale beige hat matched the color of her wrap.
 I have no clue of the date but it was not cold enough for a heavy winter coat but it was chilly enough for a wrap.